Higher-order approximate confidence intervals: Monte Carlo simulation

 \section{Monte Carlo simulation}

-We present Monte Carlo simulation results to evaluate the finite-sample performance of confidence intervals based on the $\alpha$-quantile modified score (modified CIs).
-For comparison, we included results for Wald-type CIs, i.e. CIs that use the asymptotic normality of MLE (usual CIs), and those that are constructed similarly to Wald-type CIs with median bias reduced estimates of all the parameters in place of MLEs (adjusted CIs).
+We present Monte Carlo simulation results to evaluate the finite-sample performance of confidence intervals based on the $\alpha$-quantile modified score (QBR confidence intervals).
+For comparison, we included results for Wald-type confidence intervals, i.e. confidence intervals that use the asymptotic normality of MLE (ML confidence intervals), and those that are constructed similarly to ML confidence intervals with median bias reduced estimates of all the parameters in place of MLEs (MBR confidence intervals).
 The simulations were implemented in {\tt R} \citep{R} and in the {\tt Ox} language \citep{DOORNIK}.
 The number of Monte Carlo replicates is 100,000.
-As initial guesses for the modified confidence limits, we used the maximum likelihood estimates.
+As initial guesses for the QBR confidence limits, we used the maximum likelihood estimates.
 The codes for the simulations are available at the GitHub repository HOACI.

 The simulation results are shown in plots of `non-coverage discrepancy' of one-sided and two-sided confidence intervals, and the mean length of two-sided intervals.
 The non-coverage discrepancy of an interval is defined as the ratio of the non-coverage probability \ (evaluated via simulation) and 1 minus the \ nominal level.
 The \ non-coverage \ discrepancy is \ plotted against \ 1 minus the nominal level, i.e. the nominal non-coverage probability. \ Intervals with non-coverage discrepancy close to (greater than) 1 are those with coverage probability close to (smaller than) the nominal level.
 Since the intervals may not have the correct coverage probability, the mean length is plotted against the coverage probability and not the nominal level. \citet{PERETTI} suggest the use of mean length curves constructed this way to compare the `effectiveness' of different confidence regions.